Seeing is Believing—And Hearing

 “For many years we have been waiting for the approval of a clear mask to use in all hospitals,” she says.
 Once she and her colleagues tried the Safe’N’Clear mask, there was no turning back.
 “We really love it.
 It is a clear mask that does not fog, has FDA approval and can be used with patients or in the operating room.”

 "SafeNClear Communicator Mask Review."
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 More value from a Made-in-America mask